aloksingh1818/LeafArea_production/README.md

 ### Advanced Tips & Best Practices

 - **Model Accuracy:**
-  - Use ensemble methods for even higher accuracy.
+  - Use ensemble methods for even higher accuracy (optional).
   - Consider transfer learning and fine-tuning pre-trained models.
-  - Regularly evaluate the model using the validation set to ensure it maintains high accuracy (95%+).
+  - Regularly evaluate the model using the validation set. **Current model accuracy: 69%.**

 - **UI/UX:**
   - Ensure the UI is intuitive and responsive.